Responsible Business - Let's take responsibility

 - Asking suppliers to use reusable containers to reduce package waste

-- Encourage guests to offset carbon emissions through Club Carlson
+- Encouraging guests to offset carbon emissions through Club Carlson

 - Excellent glass, cardboard, and paper recycling

-- Excellent recycling of hazardous and WEEE waste by providing guests with collection point in main hotel reception
+- Excellent recycling of hazardous and WEEE (Waste Electrical and Electronic Equipment) by providing guests with collection point in main hotel reception

 - Prevention of waste through operational and service changes through staff training